Orientation Topics for Program Leaders

 - Be sure to check all entry requirements for your destination, some countries require visas.
 Many countries require passports to be valid for up to 6 months after departure from the country.
 For more info: http://travel.state.gov/travel/cis_pa_tw/cis/cis_1765.html

-- Non-US citizens participating in your program may have different entry requirements, so these students need to check with the destination consulate/embassy to verify what additional documents (if any) they need for entry/travel in the host country.
+- Non-US citizens participating in your course or program may have different entry requirements, so these students need to check with the destination consulate/embassy to verify what additional documents (if any) they need for entry/travel in the host country.

 - State Department “Tips for Traveling Abroad” http://travel.state.gov/travel/tips/tips_1232.html